 Waldorf Essentials is a complete homeschool curriculum for parents who want to homeschool using the Waldorf method.

 The program offers coaching for parents to enact Steiner principles in their children’s education.

 Read more about this program in this Waldorf Essentials curriculum review.

-Horizons was one of the best homeschool curriculum packages before its digital twin superseded it, Switched on Schoolhouse.
+Horizons was one of the best homeschool curriculum packages before its digital twin superseded it, Switched on Schoolhouse (latter now discontinued).
 This Christian program is produced by Alpha Omega Publications and is teacher-directed with daily lesson plans followed by practice.
 It is more formal and structured compared to Life Pac.

 What I love best about this course is that it doesn’t require a teacher’s manual for children to do it!
 This is a massive plus for any busy mom who doesn’t want to explain everything to children.
 (On the other hand, many mothers like being intricately involved in education.)

 This is possible as the content is written to students and gives students instructions directly.